The Word “Music Producer” has Lost all Meaning

 So What is Happening Exactly?

-The average kid with a Macbook and GarageBand thinks that he is a music producer.
+Since the home studio boom that started in the earlier 2000s and is at it’s peak in 2020, the average kid with a Macbook and GarageBand thinks that he is a music producer.

 Universities are offering so called ‘Music Production’ courses because it’s the new buzz word.
 The problem is, they’re not actually teaching any Music Production